 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store insulin vials that have not been opened in the refrigerator in the original carton.
+Humulin® R vials: Store in the refrigerator in the original carton.
 Do not freeze.
 Do not use the insulin if it has been frozen.

-Store the opened vial of insulin in the refrigerator.
+Humulin® R vials: Store in the refrigerator.
 Do not freeze.
 If you cannot keep your vial of insulin in the refrigerator, you may store it at room temperature for up to 31 days.
 Keep the vial as cool as possible and away from heat and light.